What is Buncee and How Does It Work?

 What is Buncee?

 The extensive set of design features are built around simple menus for easy use.
 This supports immediate creativity for anyone, even those new to the system.
-From science projects and history reports to class plans and teacher collaborations, Buncee is there to make everything more alive.
+From science projects and history reports to class plans and teacher collaborations, Buncee is there to make everything more dynamic.

 With features such as stickers, emojis, videos, and music, a Buncee end result can be a tantalizing and – crucially – attention-grabbing package.
 A valuable tool in keeping a class of students engaged and, equally, a useful way to allow students to express themselves creatively when working on and presenting assignments.